Jaifroid/KiwixJS/README.md

 Wikipedia versions with or without images in many different languages.
 It has only been tested on Wikipedia ZIM files to date.

+Please note that the version on this git-hub is a sandbox and can change drastically with no notice.
+Please visit https://github.com/kiwix/kiwix-html5-windows for the official development version.

 This is a simple port of the HTML5 web app provided on this git-hub repository.
 This port is primarily intended for Windows Mobile, but it will run as a UWP Store App on any Windows 10
 platform: x86, x64, ARM, on Mobile, tablets, Xbox, holographic and PC.